RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Uploading the FW Generated Using STM32CubeProgrammer

-The generated .bin FW file is ready to be uploaded to RAK3172.
+The generated binary (.bin) firmware file is ready to be uploaded to the RAK3172.

-To upload this binary file, you need to use STM32CubeProgrammer created by STMicroelectronics.
+To upload this binary file, you will need to use STM32CubeProgrammer, created by STMicroelectronics.

 Download the latest version STM32CubeProgrammer and the one compatible with your computer.